ndicandia98/academy-training/README.md

 _how to run the sites resume_

-1. Ask for .env files for API / Course Builder and Course Flow projects.
+1. Ask for .env files for API / Course Builder / Course Flow projects and add add them to the appropiate repositories.

 2. Run the database